-Mulaticity: Brazilian Girls Take on Their World: At the Fall 2013 SOA Symposium, Dr. Jennifer Manthei shared the results of her sabbatical—writing up her fieldwork regarding race, gender, class, and sexuality among teenagers in Brazil.
+Mulaticity: Brazilian Girls Take on Their World.
+At the Fall 2013 SOA Symposium, Dr. Jennifer Manthei shared the results of her sabbatical— the explanation of her fieldwork regarding race, gender, class, and sexuality among teenagers in Brazil.

 SOA/WGS Professor Hinda Seif and her students talk about their research on Latina/o Immigrant Youth Groups

 A team of UIS undergraduate students is working with Professor Hinda in anthropological research exploring immigrant youth civic engagement in Illinois.
 Sociology/Anthropology majors Ashundria Oliver and Justin Johnson, Criminal Justice major Jasmine Torres-Gonzalez, and several other students are working with Dr. Seif on the project, which includes interviews, observations, and analysis of web sites.
 The project received grant funding from the UIS Center for State Policy and Leadership.
 The short video was produced by the UIS CSPL.

 SOA welcomes new faculty member Tiffani Saunders